ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 The Drive

-We bought few vegetables from Tapovan, had 'Chicken-Rice' :-) for lunch, cooked in local style, and then set out for Jumma, our last motorable point for this trek.
-The sudden view change from green bugyals and forests to the typical Garhwal kind of sharp cut mountains kept our energy flowing.
-The drive to Jumma was excellent with eye-catching views on both sides of the road.
-It just got wilder when we saw 3 - 4 vultures eating a dead cow in the middle of the road with another cow watching from a distance.
-What a start to the trek!!!!
+We picked up a few vegetables in Tapovan and enjoyed a delicious lunch of chicken and rice, cooked local-style.
+Then we set out for Jumma, our last motorable point for this trek.
+The change in scenery was striking — from green bugyals and forests to the sharp-cut mountains typical of Garhwal.
+The drive to Jumma was excellent, offering breathtaking views on both sides of the road.
+It became even wilder when we saw 3-4 vultures feasting on a dead cow right in the middle of the road, while another cow stood at a distance watching.
+What a start to the trek!

 ...
 And The Trek Begins